PhD in Art History and Archaeology

 There is considerable strength in the history of architecture, as befits a university with the foremost architectural library in the country.
 The Department is also proud of its strengths in art outside of Europe and offers degrees in art and architecture of the Americas until 1550 (“Pre-Columbian”), American art, and in the arts of China, Japan, India, the Lands of Islam, and sub-Saharan Africa.
 In addition, courses are regularly taught in Native American art.

 Students intending to study for the doctoral degree should apply directly to the PhD program.
-(The MA and MPhil degrees are awarded en route.)
-However, there are also several independent MA programs of approximately two or one and a half years duration.
+The MA and MPhil degrees are awarded en route.